marwahsparsh24/Air-Quality/README.md

 These are the 2 schedulers used to eliminate the limitation

-- Trigger – It is created to automate the running of data drift YAML file (data_drift_model_decay.yml) every 3rd day of the month at 12:00 AM using the cloud function acting as a trigger.
+- ```Trigger``` – It is created to automate the running of data drift YAML file (data_drift_model_decay.yml) every 3rd day of the month at 12:00 AM using the cloud function acting as a trigger.
-- Trigger-model-decay – It is created to automate the running of model decay YAML file (data_drift_model_decay.yml) every 3rd day of the month at 12:00 AM using the cloud function acting as a trigger
+- ```Trigger-model-decay``` – It is created to automate the running of model decay YAML file (data_drift_model_decay.yml) every 3rd day of the month at 12:00 AM using the cloud function acting as a trigger

+There are 3 cloud functions used to trigger YAML files
+- ```dfdfg``` - This cloud function is created to detect data drift in the endpoint data
+- ```model-decay``` - This cloud function is created to trigger the YAML file to detect model decay
+- ```Predict-function``` - This cloud function is created for the predictions of the best model out of all the other models

 Image